Suppressed Intrinsic Curvature Gravity

 The ADM metric decomposition expresses the spacetime metric as:

-where \(N\) is the lapse function, determining the rate of proper time flow normal to the hypersurface; \(N^i\) is the shift vector, encoding the change of spatial coordinates across time slices; and \(\gamma_{ij}\) is the spatial metric induced on each slice (induced metric).
+where \(N\) is the lapse function, determining the rate of proper time flow normal to the hypersurface; \(N^i\) is the shift vector, encoding the change of spatial coordinates across time slices; and \(\gamma_{ij}\) is the spatial metric induced on each slice (induced metric). \emph{Note.} The induced metric, which is intrinsically three–dimensional, will be treated as its canonical 4D extension by padding zeros in the time rows/columns, i.e. $\gamma^{0a}=0=\gamma^{a0}$ and $\gamma^{ij}$ is the spatial block; the same convention applies to all 3D tensors below, which are regarded as 4D objects obtained by projection and extended with vanishing $0$-index-components.
 The lapse function \(N\) is given by:

 This decomposition allows one to study the dynamics of spacetime as the evolution of these hypersurfaces.
 The unit timelike normal vector $n_m$ ($n_m n^m = -1$) is defined on each spacelike hypersurface $\Sigma$ in the foliation of spacetime.
 It represents the four-velocity of a normal observer whose worldline is always orthogonal to $\Sigma$.
 In practice, by introducing a normal vector one can define a foliation.
 An example of such a foliation is depicted in figure \ref{fig:foliation}.
 In the ADM formalism, the following expressions for the normal vector in (-+++) signature were derived in \cite{Jha:2022svf}: